kabaehr/training-angular2/Exercises/Exercise 1/README.md

   :heavy_check_mark: To find out the version of Node.js that is installed on your computer open a command prompt and run `node -v`.

 * ASP.NET Core Template Pack
   :information_source: You can find out more about the template pack at [bit.ly/aspnetcoretp](http://bit.ly/aspnetcoretp)

 ### Tasks ###

-Open Visual Studio an create a new **ASP.NET Core Angular 2 Starter Application (.NET Core)**.
+Open Visual Studio and create a new **ASP.NET Core Angular 2 Starter Application (.NET Core)**.
 Wait for the solution creation to be finished, then press **[F5]** to start the application.